JediMester/HARDN_RELOADED/README.md

 - **Enhanced Security**: Protect endpoints with advanced security protocols.
 - **Scalability**: Manage endpoints across small to large-scale networks.
 - **User-Friendly Interface**: Intuitive design for seamless navigation and management.
-- **STIG Compliance**: This release brings the utmost security for Debian Government based information systems.
+- **STIG Compliance**: This release brings the utmost security for Debian Government based information systems, as well as personal - Devian-, Arch-, and RPM-based - systems.

 ### Installation